Faruqt/Faruqt/README.md

 - 🔭 Working on multiple frontend and backend projects using Python, Golang, Javascript and React
 - 🌱 I’m currently learning React-Redux
 - 👯 I’m looking to collaborate on Python and Golang projects...
+- 📫  How to reach me: @gautamkrishnar or
 <br>